ar-yevhenii/ar-yevhenii.github.io/_pages/about.md

 I have been working part-time as a junior **AI Engineer** at CGS-team, where I developed AI-powered financial solutions:

-- Developed and maintained a Flask-based API for summarizing financial memos using GPT-4o.
+- Developed a Flask-based API for scrapping and summarizing financial memos and articles from Substack using LLMs;
-- Participated in the building a **RAG** system integrating a vector database with the OpenAI API to enhance financial data retrieval and processing.
+- Participated in the building a **RAG** system integrating with chatbot to enhance financial data retrieval and processing;
 - Deployed AI-driven applications on Heroku cloud platform for scalable and reliable access.